 With its exciting curriculum and diverse public programs, the Clinton School is committed to making a global impact through training the next generation of public servants.

 The Clinton School was established by the University of Arkansas Board of Trustees on January 29, 2004, as a new academic institution within the University of Arkansas System.
-The Master of Public Service degree program is accredited through a consortium of the three largest graduate campuses within the system: the University of Arkansas, Fayetteville, the University of Arkansas at Little Rock and the University of Arkansas for Medical Sciences.
+Since its inception, the Clinton School has been a collaborative effort among its three accredited sponsoring institutions – the University of Arkansas, Fayetteville (UAF), the University of Arkansas at Little Rock (UALR), and the University of Arkansas for Medical Sciences (UAMS).

 Each campus brings a wealth of resources to the partnership, including a history of scholarship and academic integrity, with specialty faculties that provide an instant infusion of excellence into the UACS teaching program.
 Additionally, the Clinton School offers concurrent degree programs and elective course offerings through its partners in the system.